We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 - Delete your headset from your device and rediscover it.

 - Make sure your headset is in close proximity to your device.

 - Charge your headset and your device.

-- Move away from posssible interferences, such as your wi-fi router or a USB 3.0 port.
+- Move away from possible interferences, such as your Wi-Fi router, microwave, or a USB 3.0 port.

 - Update your Bluetooth headset’s firmware.

 If the problem only exists when connecting to a specific device, ensure you are connected properly.

 You may consult these guides on how to connect, the possible problems you may encounter, and their solutions: